dsynkov/smmryAPI/README.md

 s.sm_api_content
 ```

     'Too many Lego bricks is a problem many parents will sympathise with, but now the toy firm itself has admitted it has made too many.
+915,103,765 - the number of ways to combine six two-by-four Lego bricks of the same colour.
 3,700 - the number of different types of Lego bricks.
-In September, Lego said its half-year results had suffered because it had stretched itself too thin by diversifying into products that were not toys, such as the Lego movies.'
+In September, Lego said its half-year results had suffered because it had stretched itself too thin by diversifying into products that were not toys, such as the Lego movies.
+Lego chairman Jorgen Knudstorp said at the time that adding complexity to the company had made it harder for the toymaker to grow further.'

 ### Accessing keywords...